ericoporto/ags-manual-wiki/Gamevariables.md

 game.min_dialogoption_width | Minimum width of textwindow-based dialog options box.
 Default 0. game.narrator_speech | Which character ID to use for voice speech within Display() command.
 Default initial player character.
 You can also use NARRATOR which uses 'NARR' prefix - special narrator character. game.no_textbg_when_voice | Normally 0.
 If 1, and the Sierra-style With Background speech style is in use, will change to the Sierra-style (no background) if a voice speech line is present. game.read_dialog_option_color | By default, -1.
-You can set this to a colour number, in which case dialog options that the player has selected before will be displayed in this colour. game.roomscript_finished | The on_call function has completed executing.
+You can set this to a color number, in which case dialog options that the player has selected before will be displayed in this color. game.roomscript_finished | The on_call function has completed executing.
 (See [CallRoomScript](Globalfunctions_General#callroomscript))
 **game.score** | The player's score.
 To modify the score, use the GiveScore script function. game.score_sound | Sound effect to play when the player gets points, originally set in the editor.